 Paint your walls a color that reflects light.
 If the walls in your bedroom are a darker hue, that means that they are absorbing light rather than reflecting it.
 Something that you can do to change this is to paint your walls another color.
 Aside from white, you can paint your walls a shade of yellow or you can even go with a pastel hue.
 However, it’s important to keep in mind that different paint finishes will affect how different colors appear.
 A gloss finish adds depth and reflects color but can also change the color’s perception while flat finishes bounces light a lot less.

 Change your window treatments.
 If you have heavy drapes on your windows, that’s definitely going to prevent your bedroom from getting all of the light that it needs.
 So, consider changing your window treatments by putting up lace curtains, sheer Roman shades or light-colored blinds.

 Use the right kind of light bulbs.
 Although you can depend on natural light in the day, when you need to turn on your light switch or lamps, different light bulbs can produce different effects.
-Incandescent light bulbs give off a warm glow, fluorescent lights will make your bedroom look cooler (especially if your room is painted blue or green) and if you like natural light, go with halogen lights; they replicate natural lighting best.
+Incandescent light bulbs give off a warm glow, fluorescent lights will make your bedroom look cooler (especially if your room is painted blue or green) and if you like natural light, go with halogen lights or a led high bay light; they replicate natural lighting best.

 Add a skylight (or a tubular daylighting device).
-If you want to add a “green” feature to your bedroom, you can have a skylight built.
+If you want to add a “green” feature to your bedroom, you can have a skylight built with fiber optics.
 It’s a great way to improve the lighting in your bedroom, reduce your energy costs and as a bonus, it’s a wonderful way to look at the stars while you’re in bed at night.
+And if your skylight gets damaged then check out skylight repairs dublin for professional help.
 If you would prefer to not do something quite so extreme, consider having some tubular daylighting devices put into your ceiling.
 For more information on them, visit SolaTube.com.